Gelo33/CIS25/README.md

 this program demonstrates dynamic arrays and binary search in C++

-THis program defines a structure
+This program defines a structure

 '''cpp
 struct Item {